INIGOS/RANDOM-WORKS/README.md

 EXTRACTION OF SMILEY AND ACRO - Returns all the smileys and acro in dict format

 ThriftInterface - extract of smiley and acro in python and calling it using java client

+KAFKA and SPARK -- few codes to get data from twitter , push to kafka , then to spark and then to kafka (and to elasticsearch(trying))